callstack/react-native-testing-library/website/docs/API.md

 In order to properly use `waitFor` you need at least React >=16.9.0 (featuring async `act`) or React Native >=0.60 (which comes with React >=16.9.0).
 :::

-If you're using Jest's [Timer Mocks](https://jestjs.io/docs/en/timer-mocks#docsNav), remember not to await the return of `waitFor` as it will stall your tests.

 ## `waitForElementToBeRemoved`

 - [`Example code`](https://github.com/callstack/react-native-testing-library/blob/master/src/__tests__/waitForElementToBeRemoved.test.js)